 Did you know?
-With an average sleep duration of 8 hours per night, we spend about 3-4 months per year in our favourite sleeping position.
-If we sleep on inappropriate pillows or in an unnatural position, tensions are on the agenda the next day.
+With an average sleep duration of 8 hours per night, we spend about 3-4 months per year in our favorite sleeping position.
+If we sleep on unsuitable pillows or in an unnatural position, tension will be the order of the day the next day.
 But which sleeping position is really the best?
-You can find out more about this here.
+Learn more here.

 - Overview: The optimal sleeping position